Friday 24 July 2020

 The omnipresent savagery is often overwhelming.
 The camera lingers uncomfortably on moments of terror, be it Solomon's near lynching or the demented beating that Epps hands out to diminutive field worker Patsey (Lupita Nyong'o), Mary's pecking malice steering his hand.
 Later on, McQueen even trains his lens directly at Ejiofor's confused, heartbroken expression for what seems like a lifetime.
 No words are uttered but the sentiment is undeniable.

-Alongside Ejiofor, the cast match the moment.
+Alongside Ejiofor, the cast matches the moment.
 Fassbender is, unsurprisingly, a force of nature.
 He conjures a performance laced with relentless fury and a spittle-flecked sense of superiority that veers between enraged and entitled.
 His wickedness infests everything around him and a leering obsession with Patsey is afforded no modesty.

 Paulson, too, is superb, an ice-in-the-veins tyrant fuelled by caprice and deep-seated animus.
 Benedict Cumberbatch, Paul Dano, Paul Giamatti, Brad Pitt and Alfre Woodard flex their muscles throughout in small, though pivotal, supporting roles.